zeplin/connected-components-docs/docs/gettingStarted/SWIFT.md

 <img src="../../img/zeplinConnectedComponentSwift.png" alt="Connected component in Zeplin" width="297" />

-Our Swift plugin only supports initializer methods and class documentations at the moment.
-If this doesn't help you with your codebase, please feel free to reach out to us at [support@zeplin.io](mailto:support@zeplin.io).
+Our Swift plugin currently lists initializer methods and class documentations (with Markdown).
+If you have a different use case, please feel free to reach out to us at [support@zeplin.io](mailto:support@zeplin.io) or [contribute to the plugin](https://github.com/zeplin/cli-connect-swift-plugin).

 ## 5. Add links _(Optional)_

-Connected Components also lets you add links to various sources like your Storybook, repository, wiki and so on.
-In the screenshot above, notice that we have links to GitHub and Storybook.
+Connected Components also lets you add links to various sources like your repository, wiki and so on.
+In the screenshot above, notice that we have a link to GitHub.

 To add links to your components, check out these guides: